 The above tips are great for reducing or avoiding long-term storage fees for items currently in your Amazon FBA inventory, but since long-term storage fees occur monthly, there are three huge strategies you’ll need to make moving forward in your Amazon FBA business if you’re wanting to experience long-term success.

 1. Source better, faster selling inventory – It’s time to fine tune your sourcing methods and find better (read: faster) inventory to sell on Amazon.
 This needs to be your number one goal.
-My best suggestion for finding better inventory is learn to use the sales rank and price history data in the free tools Keepa and CamelCamelCamel.
+My best suggestion for finding better inventory is learn to use the sales rank and price history data in the free tool called Keepa.
 If you want some free video training on this topic, check out the following links:

 2. Price your inventory better – One way to sell your inventory quicker would be to reprice more consistently so that your prices stay competitive.
 From 2011 until July of 2018, Rebecca and I were manually repricing all of our inventory.
 Some items we stayed on top of the pricing throughout the year, but honestly there were other items that we didn’t get around to repricing on a regular basis.
 Those items would definitely have sold quicker if we paid closer attention to prices.

 At this point, we don’t have time to spend manually repricing our entire inventory on a regular basis, so we started to use the repricing service called BQool.
 We looked into multiple repricing services and feel that this is the best tool for us right now.
 The automatic BQool integration with InventoryLab was the biggest selling point for us.
 We love using InventoryLab, and having BQool working hand-in-hand with InventoryLab is a huge time saver as BQool automatically grabs my buy cost from InventoryLab which saves me hours of time.